abzicht/gpsplit/Readme.md

 Besides `Split`, `gpxtransform` holds further transformation types, including `Filter`, `AnalyzeFile`, and `Direct`.
-The last one, `Direct`, provides greatest flexibility in regard to direct modification of GPX segments.
+The last one, `Direct`, provides greatest flexibility in regard to direct modification of GPX data.

 Most transformation types expect the specification of desired options (cf.
 `gpxtransform.Split(options.TimeSplit(duration))`).
 The